 you received a vaccine covered by the Vaccine Injury Fund and believe that you have been injured by this vaccine; or

 if you are a parent or guardian of a child or disabled adult who received a vaccine covered by the Vaccine Injury Fund and believe that the person was injured by this vaccine; or

 are the legal representative of the estate of a deceased person who received a covered vaccine and who you believe was injured by the vaccine and/or whose death you believe resulted from that vaccination.

-Importantly, lawyers’ fees and costs are paid separately out of the same Vaccine Injury Fund from which awards of compensation are paid, so you don’t have to pay your lawyer with your own money and the lawyer’s fees and costs do not come out of the award of compensation for your vaccine injury.
-Lawyer’s fees are paid out of the Fund whether you win or lose, as long as the case was filed “in good faith and with a reasonable basis.”
+Our lawyers’ fees and costs are paid by the Vaccine Injury Fund—not by you.
+This means that you don’t have to pay your lawyer with your own money and our lawyer’s fees and costs do not come out of the cash compensation you receive for your vaccine injury.
+Lawyer’s fees are paid out of the Vaccine Injury Fund whether you win or lose, as long as the case was filed “in good faith and with a reasonable basis.”